MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 ### Interactables
 **Poison Sac**

 : Appears when Golgoroth's Gaze has been obtained / passed, aside from the cosmetic one that starts the encounter.
 Has 6 spawn spots on the ceiling, in a zig-zag pattern, starting left-most nearest the entrance and ends right-most furthest from the entrance.
-When Golgoroth's Gaze is broken, no more poison sacs in sequence will spawn.
-When the first poison sac is broken 5 times (this includes the cosmetic one to start the encounter), Golgoroth enrages.
+The When Golgoroth's Gaze is broken, no more poison sacs in sequence will spawn.
+When the first poison sac is broken 4 times, Golgoroth enrages.

 ### Mechanically Relevant Enemies
 **Golgoroth**